LLC for Real Estate Agents: Everything You Need to Know

 - Being aware of any additional fees or filings.
 Incorporation fees can run from $40 to $550.
 An annual report with a filing fee may also be necessary.

 If you need help understanding the issues related to LLC for real estate agents, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.